mikrono/tModLoaderWiki_kr_ko/Intermediate-Git-&-mod-management.md

 Your team can configure Visual Studio Team Services to enforce consistent workflows and process across your team.
 [Set up branch policies](https://docs.microsoft.com/en-us/vsts/git/branch-policies) to ensure that pull requests meet your requirements before completion.
 Branch policies protect your important branches by preventing direct pushes, requiring reviewers, and ensuring clean builds.
 Use [Issue and Pull Request templates](https://github.com/blog/2111-issue-and-pull-request-templates) for more streamlined issues and PR content.

 ## Get a free website for your project
 GitHub allows you to upload a website for free for your project.
 Check the [GitHub-pages](https://pages.github.com/) system for more information.
+For tModLoader we utilize this system by providing source documentation using doxygen: [http://blushiemagic.github.io/tModLoader/html/index.html](http://blushiemagic.github.io/tModLoader/html/index.html)

 ## License your work
 When you use Git, you can properly license your work.
 If you have no clue what license to use, check [Choose an open source license](https://choosealicense.com/)